MarkChuCarroll/schism/docs/language.md

   declaration needs to describe the shape of the stack both before and after the invocation, using a stack-effect, which I'll describe below.
-* Structs.
-Structs are basically classes.
-They declare a type of object, a set of superclasses that they inherit from, a collection of fields, and a collection of methods.
+* Objects, which are the schism version of classes.
+They declare a type of object, a set of parent objects that are composed into the object types, and a collection of object members.
+Object members come in three kinds:
+   * slots, which are basically object properties/fields.
+   * methods,  which are operations implemented as synchronous functions by the object.
+   * actions, which are asynchronous operations implemented by the object.
+More about actions below.
 * Variables.
+Obvious.
+* Signatures.
+Basically interfaces.
+Like Go, you don't have to declare what signatures you implement: if you implement the methods and actions in a signature, that's good enough.

 ### Functions